On emergence from the perspective of physical science: Statement of the purpose

 \section{Statement of the purpose}

 The purpose of this paper is to summarize the development of the concept of \textit{emergence} in the field of physical science, with a few original propositions from the authors.
 Where the new propositions appear, we specify.
-During the review, we will formalize several propositions (some old and some new) regarding the concept of emergence in a form of conjectures.
-At the end, we restate three conjectures as the crucial propositions on the concept of emergence.
-Our view is informed by experimental examples in physics and constitutes a further theoretical study with respect to the \textit{New Emergentist Thesis} advocated by Mainwood (2006).
+We will formalize propositions (some old and some new) in a form of conjectures.
+These propositions will look at the concept of emergence from the perspective of symmetry-asymmetry relationships.
+Towards the end, we will summarize our endeavor and state three conjectures as the crucial propositions on the concept of emergence.
+These critical propositions of emergence can all be written as the symmetry-asymmetry relationships of various physical properties of the system such as membership relationships, and time reversal relationships.
+Our view is related to experimental examples in physics and constitutes a further theoretical study with respect to the \textit{New Emergentist Thesis} advocated by Mainwood (2006).
 We begin with a description of the concept of emergence.